 Top 6 data collection use cases you need to know

-This section highlights some reasons why businesses need data collection and lists some ways to achieve data for that specific purpose.
+This section highlights some reasons why businesses need data collection and provides some methods for collecting data for that specific purpose.

 1. AI development

-Data is required in the developments process of AI models, this section highlights 2 major areas where data is required in the AI developments process.
+Data is required in the development process of AI models.
+This section highlights two major areas where data is needed for the AI development process.
 If you wish to work with a data collection service provider for your AI projects, check out this guide.

 1.1.
 Building AI models